Back to Tutorials

 What you actually built

-The agent didn't get smarter — it got sourced.
-Same loop, same streaming, same harness from the earlier parts.
-All we added was a memory it can look things up in:
+The agent didn't get smarter.
+It got sourced.
+Same loop, same streaming, same harness as the earlier parts in this series — all that changed is it now has somewhere to look things up:

 • MDocument.chunk() — cut documents into meaningful, overlapping passages.